 The GradMentor program will enhance the student experience by linking graduate students one-on-one with a peer mentor.

-Graduate student mentees will be carefully paired with mentors who will offer guidance, a sense of belonging, and resources to help mentees acclimate to graduate studies during a time that can be both isolating and full of challenges.
+Graduate student mentees will be carefully paired with mentors who will offer guidance and resources to help mentees develop a sense of belonging in graduate school and acclimate to graduate studies during a time that can be both isolating and full of challenges.
 Mentors will assist mentees in navigating the many adjustments that students often face when starting their graduate journey.

 Areas of support include: